 The Worksection team visited their partners and clients at IBIS.
-We spoke with Olexiy Zhmyrko and Ivan Samoilyov, who not only were at the origins of the company but also independently implemented a project management system for working on and controlling their tasks.
-Olexiy and Ivan shared how their departments grew and the complexity of tasks, and how Worksection helps them in all of this.
+We spoke with Oleksiy Zhmurko and Ivan Samoilov, who not only were at the origins of the company but also independently of each other implemented a project management system for working on and controlling their tasks.
+Oleksiy and Ivan shared how their departments grew and the complexity of tasks, and how Worksection helps them in all of this.

 The online store and everything connected to it started with content.
-We underwent a colossal effort to write everything that was missing in the company.
+A colossal amount of work came before us — writing everything that was missing in the company.

 A little background:

-Ivan Samoilyov — product manager and chief developer of the Favorit brand, an international manufacturer of fishing tackle for catching predatory fish with headquarters in Ukraine, the USA, and Japan.
+Ivan Samoilov — product manager and chief developer of the Favorit brand, an international manufacturer of fishing tackle for catching predatory fish with headquarters in Ukraine, the USA, and Japan.

 Tell us about the projects of the IBIS team